lordsarcastic/currency_converter/README.md

 ## Discussion
 This section contains justifications and improvements that should be made.

+### Compromises
+This application is supposed to be completed within four (4) hours; and while this solution is extensive, I will discuss tradeoffs I'd have made if I had to implement this in 4 hours.

+#### Structure
+The application structure would have been more primitive.
+The current structure is more domain-driven than anything, following Django's convention as inspiration which works pretty well.
+This means that lots of abstracted code such as base classes for database and pydantic schemas may have been left out or simply repeated.
+I would have had the entirety of the endpoints in a single file, database schemas together, same as services and utility functions.

+#### Containerization
+Perhaps, this is a "me"-thing, but in cases where there are a number of infrastructures needed to make the application work such as the use of Redis and Postgres, I would have focused more on making the application work within a container rather than ensure it had steps for working with it both inside and outside a container

+#### Tests and databases
+The use of a mock dependency for Postgres in the `conftest.temp_db` would have remained while a mocking of Redis would have been left out since using the same Redis instance would have only resulted in overwriting values rather than throwing contraint exceptions.
+I'd have also dropped the use of Redis altogether since the database could be used for caching which may be okay at least.
+The test cases currently are pretty important so I'd have left them in place.

+#### Services
+It is hard to say if I would have left out the separation of services because while it's the bulk of the application, its presence ensured I wrote functionalities which worked on first run!
+The focus of type hinting by FastAPI was a very handy feature in this case.
+So, services would have stayed except it would look uglier and everything would be in a single `services.Service` class.

 ### Choice of Database
 Postgres is used as a database to store information.
 Seeing that the two tables: `user` and `conversionhistory` are related, it makes sense to use a relational database like PostgreSQL.